happycube/ld-decode/README.md

 ## Output file formats:

-Unlike CVBS-Decode & LD-Decode, VHS-Decode does not output its timebase-corrected frames as a single .tbc file.
+Unlike CVBS-Decode & LD-Decode, VHS-Decode does not output its timebase-corrected frames as a single .tbc file for colour under formats.

 Both the luminance and chrominance channels are separate data files essentially an digital "S-Video", additionally useful for troubleshooting descriptor/log files are generated so you end up with 4 files in the following naming.

-`filename.tbc`        - Luminance Image Data
+`filename.tbc`        - Luminance Image Data (Combined for CVBS)

-`filename_chroma.tbc` - Chrominance Image Data
+`filename_chroma.tbc` - Chrominance Image Data (QAM Modulated)

 `filename.tbc.json`   - Frame Descriptor Table (Resolution/Dropouts/SNR/Frames/VBI Timecode)